In the City of Albany, 17.7% of workers were Professionals, compared to 32.2% in Public Administration and Safety.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in City of Albany;
+- The economic base and employment opportunities available in the City of Albany;

 - The age of the workforce;